operator-framework/operator-sdk/doc/ansible/user-guide.md

 Once this is done, there are two ways to run the operator:

 - As a pod inside a Kubernetes cluster
-- As a go program outside cluster using `operator-sdk`
+- As a go program outside the cluster using `operator-sdk`

 #### 1. Run as a pod inside a Kubernetes cluster